 Personally, if I'm hatching up to six or seven chicks, I use a storage box to begin with (I call this "Stage 1") and move to a large one, or two joined together, later ("Stage 2").

 Whichever size you decide on and whatever you use, your container needs to be in a safe place.
 For the first few weeks your chicks are vulnerable and will need protecting from cold, draughts, disturbance and the over-enthusiasm of young children and pets.

 Make sure you have a setting where :

-I use a spare bedroom for the first week, and move them into a spare bathroom until they're ready to go outside with my main flock.
+I use a spare bedroom with the tote box for the first week, then move them into a large container or puppy pen in my utility room until they're ready to go outside with the main flock.